gatlin/AFSBylaws/bylaws.md

 may from time to time be determined by the Board, subject to all provisions for notice, or waiver of notice, as provided in these Bylaws, any and all business may be transacted at any regular or special meeting of the Board.
-Special meetings may be called by the Chairperson, or by written request of fifty percent (50%) of the Directors in office.
+Special meetings may be called by the Chair, or by written request of fifty percent (50%) of the Directors in office.

 ### 3.7 Quorum